Bike & Bin Lifts: Lifts for Waste Management & Bike Transportation

 The benefits of a bin/bike lift

-For any lift the benefits are obvious - the lift platform can be virtually the same size as the load and in some applications an attendant can also travel in the lift.
+For any lift the benefits are obvious - the lift platform can be virtually the same size as the load and in some applications, an attendant can also travel in the lift.
 Placing bike or bin storage underground helps with security and/or hiding unsightly yet necessary bins from view, offering immediate improvement in the visual environment and an increase in usable ground-level space.

-All manner of goods can be transported between levels easily, safely and effortlessly – wheelie bins, 360-litre bins, Eurobins, bikes (and bike owner) can be transported vertically.
+All manner of goods can be transported between levels easily, safely and effortlessly – wheelie bins, 360-litre bins, Euro bins, bikes (and bike owner) can be transported vertically.

 Lift considerations in such applications

-- The goods lift must be large enough to accommodate a person as well as at least one waste container
+- The goods lift must be large enough to accommodate a person as well as at least one waste container.

-- In large schemes, more than one waste container will need to be accommodated
+- In large schemes, more than one waste container will need to be accommodated.

-- The lift doors and adjacent lobby or corridor must be sized so that waste containers can be easily manoeuvred
+- The lift doors and adjacent lobby or corridor must be sized so that waste containers can be easily manoeuvred.

 Lift specification for waste management

-Our Goodsmaster Plus (which can take up to two lift attendants) and Goodsmaster range (goods-only lifts) are the most popular in waste management due to their size and capacity options.
-Whilst most regulations recommend an accompanied goods lift, it may be the preferred option to send the large waste bins unaccompanied, as there may be limited space within the car for attendants. finally our Levelmaster can provide a tailored solution for shorter travel requirements.
+Our Goodsmaster CD Plus (which can take up to two lift attendants) and Goodsmaster CD range (goods-only lifts) are the most popular in waste management due to their size and capacity options.
+Whilst most regulations recommend an accompanied goods lift, it may be the preferred option to send the large waste bins unaccompanied, as there may be limited space within the car for attendants.
+Finally our Levelmaster can provide a tailored solution for shorter travel requirements.

 If you are interested in a goods lift for waste management and/or bike transportation, take a look at our product range: